Halftime Snacks Every Athlete Needs to Refuel

 3. High fat foods

-Foods high in fat can also cause stomach upset since they digest slower.
+Foods high in fat can also cause stomach upset since they digest slower and linger in your stomach.

 Snacks at halftime are a key part of your game day performance sports nutrition plan.
-Test foods and sports drinks to see works best for you.
+Find the best foods and sports drinks that work best for you.
 You should choose easily digestible snacks that are low in fiber, fat and protein.

 And don’t forget that fueling on game day takes more than one meal.